 Additional Information on can be found on the Department of Water Purification and Distribution page.

 Our employees are dedicated to supplying our customers with a safe and reliable source of drinking water.
 It has always been our job to keep the water flowing, while protecting the safety of our customers and employees.
 We have plans in place to ensure continuity of operations during any emergency, including pandemics.

-In an effort to protect public health during the evolving coronavirus outbreak and to ensure safe, clean water continues to flow to customers’ homes, the Division of Water and Sewer Utilities has temporarily suspended all water service disconnections and waived the issuance of late fees and interest.
+In an effort to protect public health during the evolving coronavirus outbreak and to ensure safe, clean water continues to flow to customers’ homes, the Division of Water and Sewer Utilities (DWSU) temporarily suspended all water service disconnections and waived the issuance of late fees and interest.
 However, effective July 1, 2021, the DWSU will reinstate the 1% monthly interest charge on any delinquent account balances.
 Additionally, the mailing of late notices for past due accounts will resume.
 On August 16, 2021, the DWSU will resume disconnections for non-payment (and add the associated $100 late payment penalty) on accounts whose balances remain unpaid 60 days from the original bill date.

 Please be aware that your most recent water bill may be higher than usual as we navigate through this pandemic.
 You may have been working from home, washing hands more, and cooking more.
 All of those activities cause you to use more water.
-We understand you may not be able to pay your higher bill all at once and we are happy to work with you to create a customized, interest-free payment plan.
+We understand you may not be able to pay your higher bill all at once and we are happy to work with you to create a customized payment plan.

 Payment Plans and Options to Pay Your Bill

-· If you are in need of setting up a customized, interest-free payment plan, we encourage you to call us at 301-600-1025.
+· If you are in need of setting up a customized payment plan, we encourage you to call us at 301-600-1025.

 · Online - Payments are being accepted online by visiting www.frederickcountymd.gov and selecting “Online Payments”.